yext/search-core/docs/answers-core.universalsearchresponse.searchintents.md

 ## UniversalSearchResponse.searchIntents property

-An array of [SearchIntent](./answers-core.searchintent.md) which represents requests from the API
+An array of [SearchIntent](./answers-core.searchintent.md)<!-- -->s which represents requests from the API.

 <b>Signature:</b>